 I couldn't resist including this epic domino book chain that the Seattle Public Library did to promote reading and going to the public library.
 Keep those kids with their noses in books all year!

 - Homemade Geyser Tube - Sick Science #149 (01:06)

 Got a bored kid?
 Turn them on to Steve Spangler's YouTube channel or his website for messy and mystifying science experiments you can do at home with basic materials.
 Bonus: Ted-Ed flip on Mentos + Coke geysers!

 - Audri's Rube Goldberg Monster Trap (04:07)

 Want to have your kids learn hands-on physics while keeping them busy for hours?
 Build a Rube Goldberg machine!
 Edu-curator Larry Ferlazzo has a great resource page -- this video is a favorite.

 - Student Writing Center 826 Valencia (02:06)

 If there's an 826 Writing Center near you, get there quick.
 They offer writing workshops for kids in 8 cities around the US.
 Each one is connected to a unique storefront -- like the Bigfoot Research Institute in Chicago or the Brooklyn Superhero Supply Co.

-I hope you've been inspired to get up and do some fun activities in these last weeks of vacation.
+I hope you've been inspired to get up and do some fun activities in the weeks of vacation.
 Here are more resources for keeping kids engaged outside of school -- all year!